house-of-giants/Calcifer/README.md

-# Anything Calculator
+# Calcifer

 A flexible WordPress calculator plugin that allows users to create custom formulas and display them as Gutenberg blocks.

 ## Description

-Anything Calculator is a versatile tool that enables website owners to create customized calculators with their own formulas.
+Calcifer is a versatile tool that enables website owners to create customized calculators with their own formulas.
 Whether you're calculating BMI, percentages, tip amounts, or any other mathematical formula, this plugin makes it easy to implement and display interactive calculators on your WordPress site.

 ### Features